Evolutionary mismatch: Dodo bird and hunting

-The Dodo's inability to fly was once beneficial for the bird because it conserved energy.
-The Dodo conserved more energy relative to birds with the ability to fly, due to the Dodo's smaller pectoral muscles.
-Smaller muscle sizes are linked to lower rates of maintenance metabolism, which in turn conserves energy for the Dodo.
-Lacking an instinct for fear was another mechanism through which the Dodo conserved energy because it never had to expend any energy for a stress response.
-Both mechanisms of conservation of energy was once advantageous because it enabled the Dodo to execute activities with minimal energy expenditure.
+The dodo's inability to fly was once beneficial for the bird because it conserved energy.
+The dodo conserved more energy relative to birds with the ability to fly, due to the dodo's smaller pectoral muscles.
+Smaller muscle sizes are linked to lower rates of maintenance metabolism, which in turn conserved energy for the dodo.
+Lacking an instinct for fear was another way the dodo conserved energy, because a stress response uses energy.
+Both mechanisms of conservation of energy were once advantageous because they enabled the dodo to minimize energy expenditure.
 However, these proved disadvantageous when their island was invaded, rendering them defenseless to the new dangers that humans brought.

 Peppered moths during the English Industrial Revolution

-Before the English Industrial Revolution of the late 18th and early 19th centuries the most common phenotypic color of the peppered moth was white with black speckles.
-When higher air pollution in urban regions killed the lichens adhering to trees and exposed their darker bark, the light-colored moths stood out more to predators.
+Before the English Industrial Revolution of the late 18th and early 19th centuries, the most common phenotypic color of the peppered moth was white with black speckles.
+When higher air pollution in urban regions killed the lichens adhering to trees and exposed their darker bark, the light-colored moths were easier for predators to see.
 Natural selection began favoring a previously rare darker variety of the peppered moth referred to as "carbonaria" because the lighter phenotype had become mismatched to its environment.

 Carbonaria frequencies rose above 90% in some areas of England until efforts in the late 1900s to reduce air pollution caused a resurgence of epiphytes, including lichens, to again lighten the color of trees.
 Under these conditions the coloring of the carbonaria reverted from an advantage to a disadvantage and that phenotype became mismatched to its environment.